wanghaisheng/responsive-landing-page-starter/content/blog/en/break-awkward-silences-with-terrible-festive-jokes-via-sms-dr.md

 ## Building The App

-The app we're going to build uses [Node.js](https://nodejs.org/en/), the [Koa framework](https://koajs.com/) (which is just a more modern implementation of Express), and the [Nexmo Messages API](https://developer.nexmo.com/messages/overview).
+The app we're going to build uses [Node.js](https://nodejs.org/en/), the [Koa framework](https://koajs.com/) (which is just a more modern implementation of Express), and the Vonage Messages API.

 The code is available in a repository on the [Nexmo Community GitHub](https://glitch.com/edit/#!/nexmo-community-xmas-jokes-nodejs) account, and also in [remixable form on Glitch](https://glitch.com/edit/#!/remix/nexmo-community-xmas-jokes-nodejs).